fandm-college/rcs.github.io/cluster/software.md

 pysigproc         /opt/apps/miniconda3/envs/pysigproc
 ```

 The left column is the environment name.
-That is what you will use with `conda activate`.
-The right column is the path (i.e., folder) where that environment is located but the actual location of the
+That is the environment name you will use with the `conda activate` command.
+The right column is the path (i.e., folder) where that environment is located, but the actual location of the
 Conda environment is not important.
 What matters most for your job scripts is the environment name.